uvnikgupta/CDT/README.md

 I extended this further and created installation for Windows also.
 So all of you Windows fans out there can also benefit from this

 Mac fans, soorrry, you need to do this on your own.
-But, I guess, you can get some inspriation from here 😏
+But, I guess, you can get some inspriation from here.

 The installation script, `install_cdt.sh`, for ubuntu is under `installation\ubuntu_22.04\`and `install_cdt.ps1`, for windows is under `installation\windows_10\`.
 These scripts will automagically install CDT and all it's dependencies 💃.
 But there are a few (actually just 3) prerequisties that you need to take care.
-These will ensure that you enjoy your cup of coffee ☕️ while your environment is getting created.
+These will ensure that you enjoy your ☕️ while your environment is getting created.

 **For Ubuntu:**